The semi-infinite intersection cohomology sheaf-II: the Ran space version: The Ran version of the semi-infinite category

 \begin{prop} The object $(\bj^0)_!(\omega_{S^0_I})\in \Shv(\ol{S}{}^0_I)$ is ULA with respect to $X^I$. \end{prop}

 \begin{proof}

 For $\CF\in \Shv(X^I)$ and $\CF'\in \Shv(\ol{S}{}^0_I)$, we have a commutative square

 In this diagram the lower vertical arrows are isomorphisms by \corref{c:i! well defined}(b).
 The top horizontal arrow is an isomorphism because $S^0_I$ can be exhibited as a union of closed subschemes, each being smooth over $X^I$.
+(Indeed, write $\fL(N)_I$ as a union of group sub-schemes $N^\alpha_I$ pro-smooth over $X^I$; then $S^0_I$ is a union of the quotients $N^\alpha_I/\fL^+(N)_I$.)

 Hence, the bottom horozontal arrow is an isomorphism, as required.

 \end{proof}

 \ssec{An application of Braden's theorem} In this subsection we will prove \propref{p:i* well defined}.